What is a “Predatory Publisher”?

 - Are they transparent in their practices?
 Is it easy to find their contact details online?
 Will your work be published with a clear license (ideally Creative Commons), making clear how the work can be reused?

 - Do their webpages look professional?
-It should be said that there are many perfectly rigorous small journals with basic or unlovely web presence, so do not discount a journal on this basis alone.
+It should be said that there are many perfectly rigorous small journals with a basic or unlovely web presence, so do not discount a journal on this basis alone.

 The following resources all offer guidance in selecting where to publish: